 Kings to host MacKinnon and the Avalanche

-BOTTOM LINE: Nathan MacKinnon and Colorado square off against Los Angeles.
-He ranks third in the in the NHL with 65 points, scoring 20 goals and totaling 45 assists.
+BOTTOM LINE: Nathan MacKinnon leads Colorado into a matchup against Los Angeles.
+He currently ranks fifth in the NHL with 65 points, scoring 20 goals and recording 45 assists.

-The Kings are 21-24-6 against opponents from the West Division.
-Los Angeles has given up 23 power-play goals, killing 84% of opponent chances.
+The Kings are 21-25-6 against West Division opponents.
+Los Angeles has converted on 19.9% of power-play opportunities, scoring 32 power-play goals.

-The Avalanche are 34-13-4 against West Division teams.
-Colorado ranks 10th in the NHL with 34.7 shots per game and is averaging 3.5 goals.
+The Avalanche are 35-13-4 against the rest of their division.
+Colorado is 10th in the league with 34.7 shots per game and is averaging 3.5 goals.

-TOP PERFORMERS: Dustin Brown leads the Kings with 17 goals and has 31 points.
-Trevor Moore has five goals and two assists over the last 10 games for Los Angeles.
+TOP PERFORMERS: Anze Kopitar has 50 total points for the Kings, 13 goals and 37 assists.
+Sean Walker has five assists over the last 10 games for Los Angeles.

-Mikko Rantanen leads the Avalanche with 29 goals and has 59 points.
-Andre Burakovsky has five goals and four assists over the last 10 games for Colorado.
+Mikko Rantanen leads the Avalanche with a plus-26 in 48 games this season.
+Andre Burakovsky has five goals over the last 10 games for Colorado.

 INJURIES: Kings: None listed.

-Avalanche: Jacob MacDonald: out (lower body), Bowen Byram: out (upper body), Brandon Saad: out (lower-body), Matt Calvert: out (undisclosed), Dennis Gilbert: out (face).
+Avalanche: Jacob MacDonald: out (lower body), Bowen Byram: out (upper body), Nathan MacKinnon: day to day (lower body), Brandon Saad: out (lower-body), Matt Calvert: out (undisclosed), Dennis Gilbert: out (face).

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.